chaos-app/chaos-releases/README.md

 ## Bug report or feature request?

-File a report in [Issues](https://github.com/sarimabbas/chaos-releases/issues).
+File a report here or on our [Productboard Portal](https://portal.productboard.com/chaos-portal/2-chaos)

 ## Technologies